Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-Let’s get on with the discussion and compare the various brands and bowl height that you are interested in.
+Let’s discuss and compare the various comfort height toilet brands and bowl height to provide the enhanced comfort you are seeking.

 17-inch, 18-inch, 19-inch, 20-inch & 21-inch…You’ve Got it All

 Though the competition is intensifying, it is still not prevalent as far as an above-17-inch bowl toilet is concerned.
-That’s because those manufacturers are still not producing a complete height range of ADA’s standard of 17 to 19 inches and with all other features.
+That’s because those manufacturers are still not producing a complete height range of ADA’s 17 to 19 inches standard and with all other features.

 Which is to say, there are no 17-, 18- & 19-inch seat height toilets are being offered by the same company.
 It’s either-or, so you have to look elsewhere if what you need is offered by a different company.
 But compare to those we-have-only-17-inches days, isn’t this a great beginning?